Mercury has consent for 60 turbines at its proposed Turitea wind farm.

 Mercury's resource consent application for Turitea was publicly notified on 24 January 2009, and submissions closed on 23 February 2009.
 The project was called into a Board of Inquiry, which began its hearing on 6 July 2009.

 During the hearing concerns emerged about the visual effects of the proposed wind farm and the proximity of some turbines to private homes.
 The Board acknowledged that removing turbines could affect the economic viability of the project and so adjourned the hearing in October 2009 to allow Mercury time to revise the layout in light of the concerns.

 Mercury's revised layout was for a maximum of 104 wind turbines, with a maximum capacity of 288MW.
 The original application was for 122 turbines, with a combined capacity of 360 megawatts.

 The Board resumed its hearing in March 2010 to consider the revised layout.
 The hearing concluded on the last day of March.

 The Board limited the number of turbines to 60 in its final decision.
-This gives the wind farm a maximum generating capacity of 180 MW.

 About 'call-in' and the Board of Inquiry